PranavVerma-droid/Tidal/README.md

 For detailed documentation, syntax, and examples, please check the [Wiki](https://github.com/PranavVerma-droid/Tidal/wiki).

 ## Syntax
-The Sample Code Along with the Basic Syntax Can be Found in the [Code](code) Repository.
+The Sample Code Along with the Basic Syntax Can be Found in the [Code Examples](https://github.com/Tidal-Lang/Code-Examples) Repository.

 ## Development (Linux or WSL)